Navy bans vaping on ships after explosions, burns

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

-Vaping will still be allowed on land in designated areas.
+Vaping will still be allowed in designated areas on land.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.